Frequently Asked Questions

 -

-We understand that shame and fear of judgment can be enormous barriers to getting help from an organizer.
-We are professionals and help people like you every day.
 While we validate your concerns, we assure you that we are here to help, not judge.
 We try our best to work with a cheerful, supportive, caring, and non-judgmental attitude.
 It also helps that we ADORE this work and are deeply fulfilled by helping you.

 -